 I won't bore you with the whole list just yet but I'll fill you in on what we accomplished this weekend.
 I don't have any of my indoor projects done, and I'm still working on painting the kitchen windows black, so today is all about outside progress.

 Starting in the front of the house, I took the scraggly bushes out from one of the front flowerbeds and left the boxwoods, liriope and hydrangea (that I planted last fall).
-The little opine tree that was losing it’s needles also came down.
+The little pine tree that was losing it's needles also came down.

 One bright spot was the pretty daffodils that are popping up.
-I don’t know what’s been planted so it’s fun to see things pop up.

 I also have a beautiful red camelia bush on the side of the house with tons of blooms.

 Another surprise was this bird bath that I unearthed in the back yard.
 After a good cleaning, it was ready for visitors.

 I didn't take any photos of the back yard this time.
 The only thing we did was rake the leaves and pick up some of the bricks scattered around the property.
 So many bricks and rocks...

 It will take us years to pick them all up.

 It was a full and busy weekend that left us tired and sore.
 If it's nice next weekend though, we'll be right back out there.

 I'll keep you posted on our front flowerbeds.